-In our regular feature Thinking Out Loud, we find out what’s going on in the minds of the great and good.
-This week, we poke around the mind of Black Sabbath frontman and all-round living legend, Ozzy Osbourne.
+We find out what’s going on in the mind of Black Sabbath frontman and all-round living legend, Ozzy Osbourne.

 “I remember the time when my father was offered voluntary redundancy: a big, fat, juicy cheque.
 I asked him: “What are you going to do?”
 He said: “I’m just going to quit and do some gardening.”
 So he got made redundant, did the garden, and fucking died.
 I can see myself going the same way if I retired.
 I’ve got to work; I’d go crazy if I didn’t.
 Most of my time is spent watching DVDs in hotel rooms, so the best part is the gig.
 If I can’t do a gig or make an album, I’m fucking pissed off.”